ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 * **Initial Speed:** This is the initial speed (in mph) the vehicle will start at.
 * **Delayed Started:** If greater than zero, the vehicle will wait this many seconds before starting to move.
 * **Show Vehicle Charts:** If ticked, then detailed plots of the vehicle's dynamics will be displayed.
-* **Debug Drawing:** If ticked, then detailed graphics of vehicle desired behavior will be dispalyed in the scene.
+* **Debug Drawing:** If ticked, then detailed graphics of vehicle desired behavior will be displayed in the scene.
 * **Search Forward Distance:** The distance (in cm) the vehicle will look ahead for other vehicles.
-* **Steer Forward Distance:** The distance (in cm) the vehicle will look ahead for cornerrs.
+* **Steer Forward Distance:** The distance (in cm) the vehicle will look ahead for corners.
 * **Rolling stop speed:** The speed (in mph), the vehicle will achieve when stopping for traffic laws.
 * **Distance to Stop Sign:** The distance (in cm) the vehicle will stop at when approaching a traffic control sign.
 * **Follower PID:** PID parameters of the vehicle when following another vehicle.